 The Referee also conducts review meetings with the judges at the conclusion of a Challenge or Canadian Championship.

 Data specialists are the individuals responsible for calculating the marks awarded by the judges and tabulating the final result.
-If open marking is used at an event the data specialists are normally found at ice level.
 At other events, they will be in the result calculation centre.
 Generally, each event will have a chief data specialist who ensures all accounting rules are followed when determining the result of an event.
 They work with the technical representative or referee and technical controller to post results, attend draws and to answer questions regarding results calculation.